LauraI-S/first-JS-project/README.md

 # first-JS-project
-this is my first contact with JS ever, thanks to my mentor it even works!
+this is my first contact with JS ever and it even works!